IntelLabs/kAFL/README.md

 $ ./install.sh radamsa  # download, patch and build radamsa plugin
 ```

-It is safe to re-execute any of these commands on errors,
+It is safe to re-execute any of these commands on errors, for example
-for example if some dependencies could not be downloaded.
+if some dependencies could not be downloaded or to re-build qemu after
-For other problems, review the individual steps inside this script.
+local changes.
+For other problems, review the detailed steps inside this script.

-1. (Optional) Also install kAFL itself into the Python venv so that you can
+3. (Optional) Install kAFL into the Python venv so that you can
    easily launch it from your target/project folders:

 ```